 Investment Banking Hours: Will “Protected Weekends” Save You, or Will You Still Toil Away for 80-100 Hours per Week?

-Tell anyone outside the finance industry that you work in investment banking, and they’ll ask you the same few questions each time:
+Complain to anyone outside the finance industry about investment banking hours, and they’ll respond with the same few questions each time:

 - Why have you destroyed the economy multiple times?